 I was a bartender for many years—The Zephyr Lounge, Redrock Bar, Jub Jub’s Thirst Parlor, all over Reno (and Black Rock City) with the oddball gig other places.
 I slang the hooch, listened to the drunks, laughed til the wee hours, and hung over many mornings.
 I stood and watched youngsters and old farts alike pound PBR, snort booger sugar, and chain smoke into friendships, arguments, and tomorrow’s.
 I dated bassists, door guys, coworkers, and good tippers.
 I danced to the jukebox, cheers’d the newlyweds, and tossed shitheads out the door.
 It was a great job and it taught me a lot about the human dynamic, the human condition, and choices along with their consequences.

-These days the smell of whiskey makes me nauseous, I can’t even take a shot on my friend’s memorials.
+These days the smell of whiskey makes me nauseous; I can’t even take a shot at my friend’s memorials.

 These days the thought of being hungover sounds like a nightmare.